Linux shell tutorial

 Now let's make a new directory for our penguin images.
 Creating new directories is accomplished with the mkdir command.

 The simplest form of the mkdir command is to give it one argument: the name of the new directory.
-We'd like to make a new directory within our current directory, so we do not have to give mkdir a full pathname, but only the name of the directory itself.
+Using one argument without a pathname is possible when creating a directory in the current directory.
 Let's call our new directory penguin-pix.

 So, the command we are going to enter is "mkdir penguin-pix" to make a new directory.